 When someone asks how I determine what I research and write about as a scholar, I say that interest meets opportunity.
-The most recent essay began as a request from Craig Johnson, the composer of the contemporary oratorio, “Considering Matthew Shephard,” to introduce this new work to audiences in advance of their hearing the work for the first time.
+The most recent essay began as a request from Craig Johnson, the Grammy-award-winning composer of the contemporary oratorio, “Considering Matthew Shephard,” to introduce this new work to audiences in advance of their hearing the work for the first time.

 When someone asks how I came to teach, I say that I needed to demystify the writing process—for myself and for my students.
 I found in my investigation that music, architecture, mathematics, and many other disciplines share a process that moves from nudges, fragments of ideas, flashes of insight through connecting, ordering, and shaping to a purposeful coherent conclusion.

 Yes!
 You Can Write, now available as an Audible audio book, explains a process of writing that suggests ways to think creatively about any subject as well as how to change your conception of writing as an “ordeal” to writing as a problem solver and idea generator.
 Writing, the college text that with its spin-offs has sold many hundreds of thousands copies has been used at colleges and universities, including Harvard, Turtle Mountain Community College, University of Minnesota, University of Hawaii, California State University, University of Kentucky, Brunswick Junior College, University of Michigan (Ann Arbor) and hundreds of other colleges and universities